Harshit1926/Python_projects/README.md

 # FEATURES

-1.Interactive gameplay with user input validation
+1. Interactive gameplay with user input validation

-2.Randomized computer moves
+2. Randomized computer moves

-3.Score tracking for both the player and computer
+3. Score tracking for both the player and computer

-4.Replay option for continuous gameplay
+4. Replay option for continuous gameplay

 # HOW TO PLAY